pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/README.md

          Structure and style

+         all ui presentation and visual affects done by css

+         only functionality needed to display data done via javascript

             The user directory and modal pop up window should roughly match the provided mockups.
              Display the users in a grid or table layout